 President Rufus (1973) - Through a screw-up at the Electoral College, a dog is elected President... twice.

-Pony Rides & Lollipops (1973) - A cynical business tycoon is shot by his partner.
+Pony Rides and Lollipops (1973) - A cynical business tycoon is shot by his partner.
 As he dies, he reflects on a time in his life when things were simpler.

-Death For Hooking (1973) - Famed hockey goalie Ken Dryden parlayed his 1972 Con Smyth trophy into his only acting role as a serial killer preying on the prostitutes of Toronto with an illegally curved stick.
+Death For Hooking (1973) - Famed hockey goalie Ken Dryden parlayed his 1972 Con Smythe Trophy into his only acting role, playing a playing a serial killer preying on the prostitutes of Toronto with an illegally curved stick.

 Black Robin Hood (1974) - An unfortunate attempt at a quality-blaxploitation film.

 Too Many Weasels!
-(1974) - Popular children's performer Maximillian J. Rainbow makes the leap from his PBS series to star in this uproarious adventure of a wacky bard and his burgeoning rodent population.
+(1974) - Popular children's performer Maximilian J. Rainbow makes the leap from his MBS Kids series to star in this uproarious adventure of a wacky bard and his burgeoning rodent population.